MicrosoftDocs/mixed-reality/enthusiast-guide/CONTRIBUTING.md

 Use the following workflow to *create new articles* in the documentation repo via GitHub in a web browser:

-1. Create a fork off the MicrosoftDocs/mixed-reality/tree/docs/enthusiast-guide 'master' branch (using the **Fork** button in the top right).
+1. Create a fork off the MicrosoftDocs/mixed-reality/tree/docs/enthusiast-guide 'main' branch (using the **Fork** button in the top right).

    ![Fork the Main branch.](images/forkbranch.png)
 2. In the "mixed-reality/enthusiast-guide" folder, select **Create new file** in the top right.